oneomo/StillInBeta-Chatbot-AI/README.md

 ### Installation
 -Install python and the libraries mentioned in prerequisites with the usage of pip.</br>
 -Fork the project</br>
--Go into the main folder then type: python manage.py runserver</br>
--Open a web browser and go to 127.0.0.1/register url to registrate then you can log in with your given credentials and then you can use the application.</br>

 <p align="right">(<a href="#top">back to top</a>)</p>